navalkishor3/spacex/README.md

 ## Travis CI

 For linting, test case & code build quality I am using Travis CI.
 Whenever there is push in git Travis CI will test code and pass/fail code build.
-For more refer .travis.yml. url to track build https://travis-ci.org/github/navalrawat/spacex
+For more refer .travis.yml &  https://travis-ci.org/github/navalrawat/spacex

 ## Further help